awolden/brakes/README.md

 - **healthCheckInterval**: time in `ms` interval between each execution of health check function
 - **healthCheck**: function to call for the health check (can be defined also with calling `healthCheck` function)
 - **fallback**: function to call for fallback (can be defined also with calling `fallback` function)
+- **isPromise**: `boolean` to opt out of check for callback in function.
+This affects the passed in function, health check and fallback
+- **isFunction**: `boolean` to opt out of check for callback, always promisifying in function.
+This affects the passed in function, health check and fallback

 ## Stats
 Based on the `opts.statInterval` an event will be fired at regular intervals that contains a snapshot of the running state of the application.